 During the Second Continental Congress, Georgia first sent one delegate, Lyman Hall.
 However, Hall didn’t vote because he only represented a single parish in Georgia.
 The colony later sent Button Gwinnett and George Walton as official delegates.
 All three signed the Declaration of Independence.

 Wars were destructive for Georgia.
 Her people and the economy suffered, and the resistance to social change persisted.

 During the 20th century, industrial and technological advancements found a niche in Georgia’s economy.
 A hub for airlines, military bases and international corporations, Georgia rebounded once more.

-The Georgia’s history is fertile for inspiration.
-Alongside the peach orchards and cotton fields surge crops of masterful artists, musicians, writers and poets.
-Their experiences with the beauty, history and humanity of Georgia fill the eyes and ears with more than can be appreciated in one visit.
+Overall, Georgia’s history is fertile for inspiration.
+Alongside the peach orchards and cotton fields surge crops of masterful artists, musicians, writers, and poets.
+Their experiences with the beauty, history, and humanity of Georgia fill the eyes and ears with more than can be appreciated in one visit.

 Join National Day Calendar by exploring the sites, sounds, flavors and beauty of Georgia and use #NationalGeorgiaDay to share on social media.